ZakariaPZ/DeepAnomalyDetection/README.md

 - Leave-one-out class CIFAR
 - Train on all classes, corrupt images for inference CIFAR and MNIST
 - Explore scaling of AE depth and width
+- Treate one class as normal and rest of classes as anomoalous